 Because of the massive eruption that happened in May 2018, the lava lake that existed inside Halema‘uma‘u crater has disappeared and lava flows from Puʻu ʻŌʻō crater have ceased.
 There is no molten lava or lava glow to see anywhere in or out of the park, check the Park Website for details and information about the closures.

-The Akaka falls State Park is about 11 miles north of Hilo on the end of Akaka Falls Road (Highway 220).
-The Akaka falls is a massive 422 ft tall waterfall and one of the highlight of our drive to the Akaka falls State Park.
-This park is located close to Hilo, you can get to see the falls after a short 0.4 mile hike from the parking lot.
-This trail is called the Akaka Falls Loop Trail which takes you through a lush rainforest filled with wild orchids, bamboo groves and beautiful draping ferns.
+The Akaka Falls State Park is about 11 miles north of Hilo on the end of Akaka Falls Road (Highway 220).
+The Akaka falls is a massive 422 ft tall waterfall and one of the highlights of our drive to the Akaka Falls State Park.
+This park is located close to Hilo, you can get to see the falls after a short 0.4-mile hike from the parking lot.
+This trail is called the Akaka Falls Loop Trail which takes you through a lush rainforest filled with wild orchids, bamboo groves, and beautiful draping ferns.

 We stopped at a field to sample some juicy sugarcane